-- Checks to ensure the application has been completed to a suitable standard and the research is feasible.
+Checks to ensure the application has been completed to a suitable standard.

-- Approval from the data owners that the project proposes appropriate use of their data; this may involve approval from additional governance boards.
+Approval from the data owners that the project proposes appropriate use of their data; this may involve approval from additional governance boards.

-- Review and accreditation from the UK Statistics Authority on behalf of the Research Accreditation Panel.
+Review and accreditation from the UK Statistics Authority on behalf of the Research Accreditation Panel.

 A complete record of accredited researchers and their projects will be published on the UK Statistics Authority website to ensure transparency of access to data for research.Back to table of contents

 We will contact the lead researcher when a research project is approaching its expected completion date.
-The researcher will have the option to extend the project if more time is required, although this is not guaranteed.
+The researcher may have the option to extend the project if more time is required, although this is not guaranteed.